-Two types of endings:

-Closed End.
+Broadly speaking, there are two types of endings in stories: Closed End.
 One where all the questions raised in the story are answered and all emotions evoked are satisfied.

 Open End.
 One that leaves some or many questions unanswered and some emotions unfulfilled.
 The questions left are answerable and the emotions resolvable and all that has gone before has led to clear and limited alternatives that make a certain degree of closure possible for the audience.